spacemeshos/local-testnet/README.md

 ## Troubleshooting
-docker cannot run without sudo: please refer to the guide mentioned above fluentd container does not boot: make sure `logs` dir exists and has `{user}` rw permissions
+docker cannot run without sudo: please refer to the guide mentioned above

+fluentd container does not boot: make sure `logs` dir exists and has `{user}` rw permissions

+nodes dtop producing blocks after 30 min - this is an issue with dockers DNS resolving, adding custom dns address to docker config should solve this problem